u-Sir/peek-pop/README.md

 # Drag to preview:
-This plugin allows you to preview links by dragging them, search selected text by dragging, and provides secure, unrestricted, modification-free cross-origin access.
+This plugin allows you to preview links by dragging them, search selected text by dragging, and provides ***secure, unrestricted, modification-free cross-origin access***.

 ## Install
   - [Firefox](https://addons.mozilla.org/zh-CN/firefox/addon/drag-to-preview/)